Portland Timbers Selects Allied Works Architecture To Design Expanded Home at Providence Park

 An innovative vertical design increases capacity, building on the dynamism and history of the stadium

 Allied Works Architecture revealed design plans for the expansion of the historic Providence Park, home to the Portland Timbers of Major League Soccer and Portland Thorns FC of the National Women’s Soccer League, and one of the most venerated venues in North American soccer, following the recent announcement of the firm’s selection.
-Taking inspiration from the vertical uplift of Shakespeare’s Globe Theatre in London, the design calls for the addition of a new four-level-high rise of stands on the stadium’s east side—adding some 4,000 seats—and the creation of a striking new public arcade on street level.
+Taking inspiration from the vertical uplift of Shakespeare’s Globe Theatre in London, the design calls for the addition of a new three-level-high rise of stands on the stadium’s east side—adding some 4,000 seats—and the creation of a striking new public arcade on street level.
 The modern, yet historically influenced, expansion amplifies the excitement, drama, and diversity of the stadium, and preserves its connection to the neighborhood in downtown Portland, allowing the community to share in the energy within.

 “The Timbers have sold out every game at Providence Park since joining Major League in 2011, and our wait list for season tickets has grown to more than 13,000 fans.
 An expanded Providence Park ensures that the Timbers and Thorns can remain viable in their unique downtown location for the long term,” said Mike Golub, president of business for the Timbers and Thorns FC.
 “Brad Cloepfil and Allied Works were the obvious partners for this project.
 The firm is distinguished for its modern, innovative designs that respect a project’s site and identity of place.
 Furthermore, as a native Oregonian and a fierce Timbers fan, Brad understands on a personal level the significance of this project for the teams and fans alike.
 His vision for the expansion builds upon the history of the field and, through its seamless integrated design, helps to create an ever-more-dynamic experience.”